Certificates that meet English Language Fellow Program eligibility requirements include the following components:

 - Web address (URL) where the certificate program’s curriculum and practicum components can be verified.

 NOTE: To be eligible, all candidates must have a graduate level degree.
-If candidates do not have an MA in TESOL or a field related to English language teaching, and they also do not have a qualifying TESOL certificate or K-12 ESL state credential, they may be considered eligible if they have done 5 or more years of full-time ESL/EFL, TESL/TEFL, or TESOL related classroom teaching.
+A graduate level degree in TESOL, or in a field related to English language teaching, is preferred.
+If candidates do not have a graduate level degree in TESOL, or in a field related to English language teaching, and they also do not have a qualifying TESOL certificate or K-12 ESL state credential, they may be considered eligible if they have five or more years of full-time ESL/EFL, TESL/TEFL, or TESOL classroom teaching experience with English language learners.